Diese Webseite verwendet Cookies

 Committees help us build the collective and hold us accountable to each other.
 We need to know what everyone is doing and when, so that we can coordinate our work.
 Committees help spread the work around, develop leaders and increase commitment and ownership.

 Within the framework of the overall union decision-making structures, committees usually make daily or weekly decisions about strategy and work plans.
+Ensuring that these decisions reflect the voices and experiences of all workers is crucial.

 This committee material includes the following steps: see TOC